 top of page

-RMA has partnered with a small operator based in Key West, Florida.
-Trading under the name of Sun Chaser, this operation has Galveston, Texas as a focus city, and operates the Embraer Phenom 300 for jet charter services.
+Where the GA part of SunChaser really lives is in the ad hoc charters to and from the Keys.
+This operation has Galveston, Texas as a focus city, and operates the Embraer Phenom 300 for jet charter services.
 These jet services may involve emergency transportation for oil rig workers out of Galveston, or college football game charters within the SEC footprint.
 The textures and SunChaser callsign for N33040 are found within the RMA Phenom 300 download on the Fleet page.
+Phenom 300 N54RM bases at KGLS, and is available here.
+The PC-12 pictured is available in the download linked on the Fleet page.
 Also operated are light twin piston props, like the Beech Baron and Duke, and single turboprops, like the Piper Meridian or members of the TBM family, but these are left to the individual pilot's discretion.
 The smallest member of the fleet is a Lancair Legacy, used for rentals and occasional flight crew repositioning.
-The map below displays the Florida service area, with the piston types generally not venturing north of the Fort Meyers-West Palm Beach line.
+N33045 is painted as if the Conch Republic had an air force, complete with "Honey Moon" nose art.
+The FS Hub map displays the Florida service area, with the GA piston types generally not venturing north of the Fort Meyers-West Palm Beach line.
 Single turboprops have been known to serve the Bahamas, as well as the Florida panhandle area.

 2025-10-12_10-38-37-904.jpg